In the Archaeology Odyssey article “When Civilization Collapsed: Death of the Bronze Age,” William H. Stiebing describes the Late Bronze Age collapse:

 Read more about the recent pollen study in The New York Times.

-BAS Library Members: Read “Earthquake Storms: What triggered the collapse?” by Amos Nur and Eric H. Cline as it appeared in the Archaeology Odyssey September/October 2001 issue.
+BAS Library Members: Read “Earthquake Storms: What triggered the collapse?” by Amos Nur and Eric H. Cline as it appeared in the September/October 2001 issue of Archaeology Odyssey.

 City by City: Death of the Bronze Age